mozmorris/mozmorris.github.com/_posts/2013-01-28-dev-ops-with-vagrant-and-chef.md

 [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+**Update: March 2014** - The latest version of Vagrant is no longer available as a RubyGem.
+[Read why here](http://mitchellh.com/abandoning-rubygems).
+Use the package installer from [http://www.vagrantup.com/](http://www.vagrantup.com/).

-Vagrant is available as a RubyGem.
-Their site recommends using their own package installer but since I got my Ruby & Gems installed with [rbenv](https://github.com/sstephenson/rbenv), I'll go the gem route.
+<strike>Vagrant is available as a RubyGem.
+Their site recommends using their own package installer but since I got my Ruby & Gems installed with [rbenv](https://github.com/sstephenson/rbenv), I'll go the gem route.</strike>

 {% highlight bash %}
 $ gem install vagrant